 With the pre-processing step, the first modern feature of Julia has been used.
 As already mentioned, Julia provides extensive support for meta-programming, which is important for this step.
 Julia represents its own code as a data structure, which allows a developer to manipulate the code at runtime.
 The code is stored in the so-called Expr object as an Abstract Syntax Tree (AST), which is the most minimal tree representation of a given expression.
 As a result, mathematical expressions can also be represented as such an Expr object instead of a simple string.
-Which is a major benefit, because these expressions can then be easily manipulated by the symbolic regression algorithm.
-This is the main reason why the pre-processing step requires the expressions to be provided as an Expr object instead of a string.
+This is a major benefit, because these expressions can then be easily manipulated by the symbolic regression algorithm.
+Because of this, the pre-processing step requires the expressions to be provided as an Expr object instead of a string.